Regrets and Promises

 I did what I had to do

-But then I think of the Scripture that says, “If we claim to be without sin, we deceive ourselves and the truth is not in us” (1 John 1:8).
+And then I think of the Scripture that says, “If we claim to be without sin, we deceive ourselves and the truth is not in us” (1 John 1:8).

 It goes on to say that if we confess our sins… oh… regret what we’ve done… we will be forgiven by our just and faithful God.

 I have a good friend who shared with me two of his regrets.
 As a young sailor, he and his buddies partied a little too much in port on leave, and he ended up with a large Navy style tattoo on his forearm.
-It didn’t seem too much of a regret at the time, but as the years passed, he was at times embarrassed by the ink that revealed his lack of past judgment.
+It didn’t seem too much of a regret at the time, but as the years passed, he was often embarrassed by the ink that revealed his lack of past judgment.

 Now today, that seems like a minor regret, and I assured him I certainly didn’t think any less of him or his friendship.
 After all, tattoos are hardly a big deal these days.